British Rail Double Arrow

 The British Rail Double Arrow is a logo that was created for British Rail (BR), the then state-owned operator of Britain's railway network, in 1965.
-It has remained in use as part of the National Rail brand used for Britain's passenger rail services after the disbanding of British Rail, having been officially renamed as the National Rail Double Arrow and more recently being updated and reworked for continued use under the name Rail Symbol 2.
+It remained in use as part of the National Rail brand used for Britain's passenger rail services after the disbanding of British Rail, having been officially renamed as the National Rail Double Arrow and more recently being updated and reworked for continued use under the name Rail Symbol 2.
+In 2025, the logo was adopted by Great British Railways, the spiritual successor to British Rail.

 Origins

 The logo grew out of a desire for modernisation in the 1960s, with the management of what was then known as British Railways wanting to divest the organisation of older motifs and develop a corporate identity to rival that of London Transport.
 BR's design panel set up a working party led by Milner Gray of the Design Research Unit.
 They drew up a Corporate Identity Manual which established a coherent brand and design standard for the whole organisation, specifying Rail Blue and pearl grey as the standard colour scheme for all rolling stock; Rail Alphabet as the standard corporate typeface, designed by Jock Kinneir and Margaret Calvert; and introducing the now-iconic corporate identity symbol of the "Double Arrow" logo.
 Designed by Gerry Barney (also of the DRU), this arrow device was formed of two interlocked arrows across two parallel lines, symbolising a double track railway.
-The new BR corporate identity and Double Arrow were rolled out in 1965, and the brand name of the organisation was truncated to "British Rail".
+The new BR corporate identity and Double Arrow were introduced to the public in December 1964, and rolled out at the start of January 1965, as the brand name of the organisation was truncated to "British Rail".

 The logo was used widely by British Rail on trains, stations and tickets.
 It was also used by subsidiary companies, most notably on the funnels of Sealink ferries, where the standard image was used on the port side side, but a mirror image on the starboard side so that the top arrow always pointed to the bow of the ship.
 On flags, too, the logo appeared in reverse on the back with the top arrow pointing towards the flagpole.